 He wasn't a fool, he knew it was jealousy, like the jealous herder in one of Ari's stories who lost his herd by trying to make it bigger than those his neighbors owned.
 He had been hearing that story and more like it for four turns, he didn't need it spelled out any more clearly.
 Moon was big, strong, helpful, good to everyone, and everyone in the house liked him.
 He also had the added mystery of being a wild boy from the Long Road, without any of the dirty or violent habits a real wild boy might have.
-This fact had not been lost on the older girls in the settlement, who had already started to watch him with surreptitious longing.
-Not that Moon seemed to notice.

 But knowing it was jealousy didn't seem to help Tren make it go away, It just made it worse, since now he could feel guilty about being jealous.

 Tren had suffered like this for nearly a month, when Kaleb called for him and Moon to help carry a load of medicine herbs to the Long Road, where a trader wagon from another settlement was waiting for it.

 As Tren, Moon, and Kaleb carried the baskets, Kaleb said, "The herdman told me this morning that one of the sumptor bucks was killed and gutted down by the river, near the western fringe of the forest.
 You two take care and stay away from there for a while.
 It's not often something comes out of the forest, but when it does, it's always bad."